natebarksdale/natebarksdale.github.io/src/content/blog/2018-04-23-freedom-forum-global-expansion.md

 coordinates: [-17.82772, 31.053028]
 ---

-For the John Templeton Foundation, I wrote about the inspiring rise of a digital protest movement in Zimbabwe.
+For the John Templeton Foundation, I wrote about the Oslo Freedom Forum.

 > In April of 2016, Evan Mawarire, a 39-year-old pastor from Harare, Zimbabwe, posted an impromptu video on Facebook titled “This Flag.”
 The video is a meditation on the symbolism of his country’s national banner in protest of Zimbabwean president Robert Mugabe, the former independence fighter who had ruled his country with ever-increasing levels of authoritarianism since 1977.
 “This flag — every day that it flies,” Mawarire pleaded, “is begging for you to get involved.”
 >